1 Chronicles 1

 ‘The sons of Seir: Lotan, Shobal, Zibeon, Anah, Dishon, Ezer and Dishan.
 The sons of Lotan: Hori and Homam.
 Timna was Lotan’s sister.
 The sons of Shobal: Alvan, Manahath, Ebal, Shepho and Onam.
 The sons of Zibeon: Aiah and Anah.
 The son of Anah: Dishon.
 The sons of Dishon: Hemdan, Eshban, Ithran and Keran.
 The sons of Ezer: Bilhan, Zaavan and Akan.
 The sons of Dishan: Uz and Aran.’
 1 Chronicles 1:38-42

-Seir wasn’t a descendant of Abraham, Genesis 36:20-28, he was a Horite whose descendants possibly called themselves after him.
+Seir, 1 Chronicles 1:38, wasn’t a descendant of Abraham, Genesis 36:20-28.
+He was a Horite whose descendants possibly called themselves after him.
 It was from these people that Esau took a concubine.
 The people of Seir were eventually driven from their area by the Edomites, Deuteronomy 2:12.

 Gill, in his commentary, says the following concerning Seir.